 B) Productivity and Flexibility

 C) Self-Management Skills

 D) Time Management

 A specially tailored recruitment process has to be put in place.
-Let’s see what the hiring process looks like for the remote workers.
+Let’s see what the hiring process looks like for the freelancers.

 1.Plan Before You Put The Pedal On The Metal

 Now with the availability of global talent, I know you must be eager to jump the gun and start hiring remote workers.
 But before you do that you have to invest some time in planning and clearly defining the path, you are going to take moving forward.
 Dale Carnegie Quoted: “An hour of planning can save you 10 hours of doing” and that’s true.

 You have to figure out whether the domain you work in is suited for remote work.
 Computer-based work such as programming or graphic design where it’s not necessary for the employee to be on site to fulfill their job responsibilities are best suited for remote working condition.